 |

-Represent gives inspiration and information to teens in foster care while offering staff useful insights into teen concerns.
+The youth-written stories in Represent give inspiration and information to teens in foster care while offering staff insight into those teens’ struggles.

 |